ros2/ros2_documentation/source/How-To-Guides/Releasing/Subsequent-Releases.rst

 Be part of the release team
 ---------------------------

-If you are not part of the release team for the repository, follow :ref:`Join a release team <join-a-release-team>`.
+If you are not part of the release team that has write access to the release repository, follow :ref:`Join a release team <join-a-release-team>`.

 Install dependencies
 --------------------